jcbalang-dev/InfoSecBook/README.md

 A Guiding Tutorial in Information Security from Novice - Expert level.

-To clone this project download first Git in this link https://git-scm.com/
+To clone this project using Visual Studio Code, first download Git in this link https://git-scm.com/

 Then download the project if you click the <Code> drop down and copy the github URL https://github.com/raymundpaulfontanilla/InfoSecBook.git